themanfromnepal/axios/README.md

 # axios
 This project demonstrates the features of Axios which is a promise-based HTTP Client for node.js and the browser.
+I have used HTML, CSS and JavaScript for the project.
 >The AXIOS is used for following purposes:
    >> 1. Make XMLHttpRequests from the browser
    >> 2. Make http requests from node.js